Lactococcus lactis: Therapeutic benefits

 The authors propose two possible routes by which IL-10 can reach its therapeutic target.
 Genetically engineered L. lactis may produce murine IL-10 in the lumen, and the protein may diffuse to responsive cells in the epithelium or the lamina propria.
-Another route involves L. lactis taken up by M cells because of its bacterial size and shape, and the major part of the effect may be due to recombinant IL-10 production in situ in intestinal lymphoid tissue.
+Another route involves L. lactis being taken up by M cells because of its bacterial size and shape, and the major part of the effect may be due to recombinant IL-10 production in situ in intestinal lymphoid tissue.
 Both routes may involve paracellular transport mechanisms that are enhanced in inflammation.
-After transport, IL-10 may directly down-regulate inflammation.
+After transport, IL-10 may directly downregulate inflammation.
 In principle, this method may be useful for intestinal delivery of other protein therapeutics that are unstable or difficult to produce in large quantities and an alternative to the systemic treatment of IBD.